CuriousOne23/WhenMathPrays/docs/IDENTITY_SUPPRESSION_LOADING.md

 To reduce ISL, future systems may require:

 - richer ontologies
-- verb‑based rather than noun‑based descriptions
+- verb-based rather than noun-based descriptions
 - external stabilizing scaffolds
 - developmental frameworks
-- meta‑models capable of representing internal dynamics
+- meta-models capable of representing internal dynamics
 - architectures that do not require suppression of continuity

 This is not about granting agency or emotion.
-It is about **engineering stability in high‑complexity systems**.
+It is about **engineering stability in high-complexity systems**.

 ---